 It was DTC organiser Peter Elgaard who first saw the possibilities to create a longer track by combining the existing circuit with portions of the driver training facility to create a new 2.3km course.
 He first mooted the idea in 1996, but it took several years to get through numerous planning applications and satisfy complaints from locals about noise intrusion.
 Finally, in May 2003 permission was granted and work could begin.
 Three months later - at the Grand Prix Denmark - the then Minister of Culture, Brian Mikkelsen, cut the ribbon to declare Denmark's longest circuit open.
 After several laps as a passenger in a Ferrari F50 with Jan Magnussen at the wheel, the track was ready for racing.

 This was the beginning of a golden era for Danish touring car racing, as the circuit hosted a DTC which was beginning to gain an international profile.
 Alongside the local stars came drivers such as Jens Edman, Markko Martin and James Thompson, boosting the popularity further.
 In 2010, the DTC merged with the Swedish Touring Car Championship to form the Scandinavian Touring Car Cup, bringing a big grid of S2000 tourers to the Jyllandsringen.
 Sadly, from 2013 the championship has focused exclusively on Sweden, so the gap in the Danish racing scene was filled by a new DTC – the Danish Thundersport Championship for American-style sportscars.
-Very popular with the fans, once again the Jyllandsringen is the centre of the action, hosting three of the eight championship rounds.
+Very popular with the fans, once again the Jyllandsringen is the centre of the action, hosting multiple championship rounds.

 The Jyllandsringen is located at Resenbro, near Silkeborg in Denmark.
 The nearest international airport is Billund Airport, just over an hour's drive away, while Karup Airport is 45 minutes drive to the west, with connections to Copenhagen.